Making a brooder box from a plastic tote is super simple and even someone with limited DIY skills can do it!

 Supplies you will need:

-Draw the outline on the lid for the mesh top
+- Draw the outline on the lid for the mesh top

-Drill a hole in each corner of the outline
+- Drill a hole in each corner of the outline

-Use the jigsaw to cut out the hole
+- Use the jigsaw to cut out the hole

-Cut the hardware cloth to fit (be careful not to cut yourself on raw ends)
+- Cut the hardware cloth to fit (be careful not to cut yourself on raw ends)

-Drill small holes for the nuts
+- Drill small holes for the nuts

-Attach the hardware cloth on the inside of the lid, using the nuts & bolts (and possibly washers if the holes are too big)
+- Attach the hardware cloth on the inside of the lid, using the nuts & bolts (and possibly washers if the holes are too big)

-Fill with fluffy chicks or ducklings!
+- Fill with fluffy chicks or ducklings!

-To hold up the heat lamp I made two stands out of scrap wood I had.
-It is a 4×4 fence post as the base with a 1×4 screwed on as the upright “arm”.
+To hold up a heat lamp I made two stands out of scrap wood I had.
+I used a 4×4 fence post as the base with a 1×4 screwed on as the upright “arm”.
 On the top of each 1×4, I screwed in a metal eye hook.
 I strung picture frame wire between the two.
 I made the wire long enough so that I can let it hang low to make the heat lamp closer when they need more heat, and then tighten it up when less heat is needed.
 I have also experimented using just one of the stands and clipping the heat lamp at varying heights.
 They both work, but I feel safer using the two stands.
 For the heat lamp, use a bulb with a red filter.

-Chicks: Fluffy butt chicks will need dry bedding, I like to use pine shavings.
+Fluffy chicks will need dry bedding.
+I like to use pine shavings.
 They will also need a food and water dish.
 Mason jar water & feed bases are perfect and can serve your chicks until they are ready to move outside.
 For the first few days while they are getting used to their surroundings, I just put the food & water dishes nestled into the shavings.
 After that, I like to raise them up on a few bricks.
 It helps keep the shavings out of the water and feed.

 Pine shavings are not a good choice when brooding ducklings because they will get soupy fast.
 Straw bedding is inexpensive and will hold up better to sloppy duck feet.
 Get a small baking pan and place it in the brooder.
 Put the feed & water in the pan and put straw bedding everywhere else.
 The pan will help catch the water that is splashed around, you can take the pan out a couple times a day and dump it to keep the brooder cleaner.